FallibleInc/blog/_posts/2016-01-30-indian-startups-security-report-scoring-paramters.md

 24. Directory traversal
 25. AWS S3 buckets exposed
-26. Credit card details or sensitive information over HTTP
+26. Credit card details or sensitive information over HTTP It's 2016 and yet a billion dollar startup takes credit card information for one of their products over HTTP!
+Dont do it.
+MITM attack are really easy, just go to your nearby coffee shop or Airport.
 27. Exposed backup files over public network
+We found a machine where someone had redirect stdout of history command to a file and it was exposed online.
+The file has a command where a login to a remote mysql server was being done using password.
+In another case, we found sql dumps of databases neatly stored under a directory called backups arranged by months and date.
 28. File disclousure
 29. Subresource Integrity